The tiny little LiPo/LiIon power supply shim for all versions of the Raspberry Pi!

-You can either solder the 0.8mm thick PCB directly to the bottom of your GPIO header for a permanent solution or solder on the provided 2x4 0.1" female header which will allow you to remove your Zero LiPo at any time (but will block the GPIO pins).
+You can either solder the 0.8mm thick PCB directly onto the GPIO pins on your Pi for a permanent solution, or solder on the provided 2x6 0.1" female header which will allow you to remove your Zero LiPo at any time (but will block the GPIO pins).

-It uses the TPS61232 Step-Up Boost Converter from Texas Instruments which offers up to 96% efficiency.
+Pimoroni use the TPS61232 step-up boost converter from Texas Instruments that offers up to 96% efficiency.
 The board includes power on and battery low indicator LEDs.
-During shutdown (due to undervoltage or external selection) the quiescent current is just 15uA sip.
+During shutdown (due to under-voltage or external selection) the quiescent current is just 15uA sip.